Darren Aronofsky: Reception of films

 Requiem for a Dream was originally set for release in 2000, but it was met with controversy in the U.S., being rated NC-17 by the MPAA due to a graphic sex scene.
 Aronofsky appealed the rating, claiming that cutting any portion of the film would dilute its message.
 The appeal was denied and the film's distributor Artisan Entertainment decided to release the film unrated.

 The question of who had designed 40 ballet costumes for Portman and the dancers in Black Swan was one publicized controversy related to the film.
-The media gave substantial coverage to the dance double controversy: how much credit for the dancing in the film was being given to Portman and how much to her "dance double", Sarah Lane, an American Ballet Theatre soloist.
+The media also gave substantial coverage to the dance double controversy: how much credit for the dancing in the film was being given to Portman and how much to her "dance double", Sarah Lane, an American Ballet Theatre soloist.
 Lane claimed to have danced more than she was credited.
 The director and Fox Searchlight disputed Lane's claim.
 Their released statements said, "We were fortunate to have Sarah there to cover the more complicated dance sequences and we have nothing but praise for the hard work she did.
 However, Natalie herself did most of the dancing featured in the final film."

 Aronofsky said in an interview with Entertainment Weekly: